michaeljclark/rv8/doc/src/bmi.md

 ## Rotate

-Rotate instructions can be implemented very easily with the addition of carry-out carry-in to an existing shifter.
+Rotate instructions can be implemented very easily with the addition of carry-out carry-in logic to an existing shifter.
 Rotates are very simple instructions but they are frequently used in cryptographic ciphers so the small saving in cycles (3:1) is likely worth the additional area for processors that implement the B extension.